SirPepe/ornament/Readme.md

 Accessors defined with `@attr()` work like all other supported attributes on built-in elements.
-Content attribute values (which are always strings) get parsed by the transformer, which also deals with invalid values in a graceful way (ie without throwing exceptions).
-Values can also be accessed through the IDL property's accessor, where invalid values _are_ rejected with exceptions by the setter.
+Content attribute values (which are always strings) get parsed by the transformer, which also deals with invalid values in a graceful way (i.e. without throwing exceptions).
+Values can also be accessed through the DOM property's accessor, where invalid values _are_ rejected with exceptions by the setter.

 `@attr()` can only be used on private accessors or symbols only if the following